gioapru/gioapru.github.io/_publications/nca17.md

 ---
-title: "Identifying malicious hosts involved in periodic communications"
+title: "Identifying Malicious Hosts Involved in Periodic Communications"
 collection: publications
 permalink: /publications/nca17
 excerpt: 'Use one to find many (apparently, this paper has been integrated into real SIEM!)'